Nestled in the Kansas City metro, Johnson County, Kansas, boasts top schools, a strong economy,…

 Factors Driving the Clay County Housing Market

-- Interest Rates: Rates range from 6.13% to 7%, with expected stabilization.
+- Interest Rates: Rates average around 6.2%, with expected stabilization.
 Check today’s interest rates at Metropolitan Mortgage.

-- New Construction: National permits rose 13.8%, with Liberty and Smithville adding homes at a steady pace.
+- New Construction: National permits rose 2.5% year-over-year, with Liberty and Smithville adding homes at a steady pace.

 - Quality of Life: Parks, trails, and top schools like Liberty Public Schools attract families.
 Low flood risk (9% of properties) supports investment potential.